JayVish/BostonRISE/README.md

 # BostonRISE
 Java Code for the Greedy dense subgraph discovery algorithms.
-Provide an input file in the form of an adjacency list.
+Provide an input file in the form of an adjacency list (edges must be given in both directions).
+One line format example: 0 4 5 6
-Example:
-0 7
-1 2 7 8
-2 1 3 7 8
-3 2 4 5
-4 3
-5 3 6 8
-6 5 7
-7 0 1 2 6 8
-8 1 2 5 7

-For KCliqueTriangle, also supply a file of all triangles in the graph in the format as follows:
+Specifically for KCliqueTriangle, also supply a file of all triangles in the graph by specifying the three vertices that compose it on each line.
+Ex: 4 5 6
-0 1 2
-4 5 6

-Finally, change the name of the file in the BufferedReader input field to match that of your own dataset.
+Finally, change the name of the file in the BufferedReader input field to match that of your own datasets.